Beverly Hills Ninja: Reception

 Beverly Hills Ninja received generally negative reviews.
-On Rotten Tomatoes the film has an approval rating of 14% based on reviews from 29 critics.
+On Rotten Tomatoes the film has an approval rating of 16% from 31 reviews.
 The site's consensus states: "Far from silent, but comedically deadly, Beverly Hills Ninja proves painfully unfunny."
 On Metacritic it has a score of 27 out of 100 based on reviews from 11 critics.
 Audiences surveyed by CinemaScore gave the film a grade B+ on scale of A to F.

 James Berardinelli panned the film, stating that "Beverly Hills Ninja is essentially a one-joke film.
 That joke has to do with Chris Farley [...], who plays one of the clumsiest men on Earth, crashing into objects or having things fall on his head" and concluded that it "isn't just juvenile, it's lackluster and unfunny."

 Bruce Fretts of Entertainment Weekly also criticized the film, complaining it had "...a yawner plot about Farley busting up a yen counterfeiting ring" and that"...when the writers run out of ideas, they simply have Farley walk into a lamppost, or cop from old SNL skits."

 A favorable review came from Mick LaSalle of the San Francisco Chronicle who wrote that it is "not the kind of picture that gets respect from New York critics, but it's funny. [...]
 This is a movie in which the audience knows half the gags in advance, but thanks to director Dennis Dugan's timing and Farley's execution, the audience doesn't just laugh anyway, but laughs harder... he's too good, too funny and too in control of his out-of-controlness to be a mere buffoon."
 Leonard Klady of Variety magazine wrote: "This sweet saga of an underachiever who makes good is surprisingly appealing and sure to broaden the portly comic's fan base."

+In the years since its release, Christian Bale has cited the film as one of his all time favorites.